zcash/zips/draft-zsf.md

     - Miner and funding streams rewarded the same constant amount, **but from `ZSF_BALANCE`** (this constant amount still halves at specified heights)
     - Miner is rewarded via Transaction fees `(inputs - outputs)`, **where `outputs` includes the `ZSF_DEPOSIT` amount**

-This design gives similar clarity and algorithmic control benefits, while also allowing other sources of funds for Block Rewards in addition to newly issued ZEC, via ZSF Deposits.

 For example, an end-user wallet application could have an option to contribute a portion of a transaction to the ZSF, which would be included in a `ZSF_DEPOSIT` field in the transaction, to be taken into account by the Zcash nodes.

 This quite simple alteration has -- in our opinion -- a multitude of benefits: